areksoulahian/Template-generator/readme.md

 ### where to improve

-- Hard coded html index file
+- Hard coded html index file ( complete )
 - - need to figure out to dynamically serve
 - Dockerize to connect to database easier

-- use dotenv for database config ✅
+- use dotenv for database config ( complete )
-- sequalize and mongoose question ✅
+- sequalize and mongoose question ( complete )
-- typescript templates for typescript
-- script for test mocha jest and for lint
+- script for test mocha jest and for lint ( complete )
+- typescript templates for typescript ( incomplete )
-- connect socket to server in templates
+- connect socket to server in templates ( incomplete )
+- properly integrate the database with server files ( incomplete )